Find the best RV parks near me.

 Camp out on the bank of Speelyai Creek in the beautiful Pacific Northwest.
 Only two miles from two huge lakes (Merwin and Yale) great for kayaking, paddle boarding, and fishing.
 Try your hand at spelunking with a short 15 minute drive to the Ape Caves.
 Also plenty of hiking and sightseeing around Gifford Pinchot National Forest with amazing views of Mount St. Helens!
 Only an hour drive from Portland and two and a half from Seattle.
 There are two tent campsites on the property.
 They are both down a short trail from the upper gravel parking area.
 Your gear will need to be carried down and back out.
 Potable well water is available.
 There is a small porta-potty down the hill to use which is cleaned and emptied during your stay.
 Each tent campsite has seating, a hammock, and stone fire ring.
 Out of the sites, Site 1 is the larger and most spacious of the two.
 Larger parties will be given priority access to Site 1, but typically it is first come first serve.
 I will try my best to accommodate everyone upon check-in.
 As mentioned by many of our previous campers, the property is located right next to State Route 503 which isn't overly busy, but it is constant and can get noisy.
 When you walk down to the campsites the noise is significally reduced and almost completely drowned out by sound of the creek, birds, and frogs!It should also be noted that our two sites are close together and both are 100% kid-friendly!
 We welcome families with all age groups so if you would prefer to enjoy a quieter stay you might consider booking both sites and having the entire grounds to ensure a peaceful retreat.

 Just off scenic Highway 1, WagMore is a 63 acre property, 10 minutes from the quaint harbor town of Morro Bay and 15 minutes from Montana de Oro.
 WagMore Site #1 is situated on an oak covered hillside, overlooking farmland and the Chorro Creek River valley.
 From the site, guests can explore the property and enjoy hiking, wildlife and scenery.
-The terrain and road are best suited for tents, and smaller vans and campers, but Site #1 can accommodate larger vans/campers and small RV's/trailers.
-There are several sites right off the road; or campers can park and hike in and pitch a tent on a grassy field or clearing.
-The road to the sites is a bit rough, but a two-wheel drive vehicle can make it--I drive my minivan up it all the time, and we've had a multitude of Prius' make the trip!
+The terrain and road are best suited for tents, vans/campers, and SMALL trailers/RVs.
+Although the road is a bit rough, a two-wheel drive vehicle can make it--I drive my minivan up it all the time, and we've had a multitude of Prius' make the trip!
 We do NOT recommend large RVs or 5th-wheels of any size because of the overhead clearance and narrow road.
 In Morro Bay just up the highway, visitors can enjoy beaches, fishing, boating, whale watching, surfing and SUP.
 Nearby Montana de Oro offers fantastic mountain biking and hiking.
 Also, the southern part of Big Sur is day tripping distance up Highway 1 from the camp where visitors will find spectacular scenery and hiking.
 Our happiest campers are those who prefer privacy and closeness with nature over a lot of amenities.

 Each camp comes with a fire ring and access to composting outhouses, and solar shower.
 Cottages have solar, heat, running water, Community compost toilet, solar shower off-grid. . .
 Outdoor activities and local attractions from hiking, wildlife viewing, rock climbing, horseback riding, mining, water sports: like kayaking, jet skiing, paddle boarding, windsurfing Etc not to mention the amazing historic ghost towns that we are surrounded by like Oatman, just up the road from us 12 miles.
 The sunsets are pink and orange and just breathtaking our nights are dark and quiet with twinkling stars by the billions with the sound of coyotes or the occasional sighting of a mountain lion.
 Sunrises are equally as beautiful but with the smell of nearby campers preparing breakfast before heading out for that day's Adventure.
 Laughlin is located just over the hill 22 MI where you have access to many casinos located on the Colorado River with restaurants and entertainment for your convenience.
 Havasu is one hour south of us and Las Vegas is 1 hour and 35 minutes, the Grand Canyon is 1 hours drive or spend a lazy day in your hammock enjoying the beautiful surroundings of the black mountains, fresh air and the wild burros grazing the land.
 Spring Time oh all the little babies are so precious and funny to watch.
 This area is filled with history. . .
 Oatman gost town is just up the road or a 4 mile hike, The largest fig tree on record is located 1.
 1 miles from camp.
 Wonder and adventure await you starting with the longest strip of Route 66 that brings you right to Yaqui camp and cottages.
 There are many tours to book covering a wide range of activities contact your camp host for questions in regards to booking tours.